goehlemichael/terraform-podcast/README.md

 5) generate a subscriber when script is executed
 6) create module for everything
 7) more logging
-8) tests: rss feed test, xml validation, content/rss buckets can't be reached publicly, subscriber can subscriber to topic, lambda function fail notification, tls is working
+8) tests: rss feed test, xml validation, content/rss buckets can't be reached publicly
+9) cloudwatch dashboard with metrics on cloudfront downloads

 improvement ideas: dynamo db store creation/upload times, trigger transcription of audio